-This mask too may has once undergone its pilgrimage with a Yamabushi to Kompira or another shrine, being charged with magical blessings and was then hung in a shrine or
+This mask too may have once undergone its pilgrimage with a Yamabushi to Kompira or another shrine, being charged with magical blessings and was then hung in a shrine or

 Buddhist temple for protection.
-Compared to other extant large beshimi hanging or offering masks, like such in the Freer Gallery of Art, this one is an extraordinarily fine example with
+Compared to another extant large beshimi hanging or offering masks from the National Museum of Asian Art (F2003.5.13), this one is an extraordinarily fine

-unusual crystal eyes and fearful expression.
-Since many Shinto items are usually burned within the ritual context of offerings, this mask is the only known extant example.
+example with unusual crystal eyes and fearsome expression.
+Since Shintō items are usually burned within the ritual context of offerings, this mask is the only known